Rules for work in the labs

 - communication with the department of building administration: regular maintenance as well as large contracts

-- providing for the labs and the common room run smoothly, keeping it clean and reminding those who do not do it, refilling items of every-day use (dishcloths, jar, printing paper, toners)
+- providing for the labs and the common room to run smoothly, keeping it clean and reminding those who do not do it, refilling items of every-day use (dishcloths, jar, printing paper, toners)

 - almost constant help considering things like where are beakers of this size, where to put my samples and I need a relevé frame